gvwilson/change/06_finish/index.md

     -   But avoid making extra work for people during a crunch
 -   Bring in noteworthy outsiders who support your plan
     -   Even (or especially) if the official purpose of their visit is something else
+-   Become the person with the authority to make this decision
 -   If all else fails, settle for a trial run

 <div class="callout" markdown="1">